samuelraj-dev/research-rit/README.md

 - Use your Gmail account. go to this url `https://myaccount.google.com/`
 - In the `search bar`, search for `App Passwords` and go to that section.
-- Create a new App Password, copy that and store it in a secure place, or write it down.
+- Create a new App Password, copy that and store it in a secure place, or write it down. **important**: be vigilant, as the `App Password` is shown only once to you. if lost, it can't be recovered, and you need to create a new App Password.
-- (Note: you would be asked to enable 2 factor authorizatio for your account).
+- (Note: you would be asked to enable 2 factor authorization for your account).
 - This will be your `GOOGLE_APP_PASSWORD` in the upcoming section.

 # OTP Troubleshooting